amosnier/ecg/README.md

 This is C++, so we use references instead of pointers for the peripheral members.
 Also, the `mcu` variable is inline, which is a new feature in C++17, and allows the header file to be included in multiple compilation units without creating conflicting definitions of the variable (only one copy is created for the whole program).

+For convenience, the peripherals are sorted in alphabetic order.

 In a debugger session, the `mcu` variable can be used in the following way: